ysnju/unit_3project/Unit3project.md

 ## Proposed Solution
 **Design Statement**
 I will be solving my clients problem by creating an application that shows information of a file.
-To do so, I will create the application with the Python3 programming language.
-I will also be using the Terminal Control Language(TCL) in order to access the clients file with Python3.
-Finally, I will be using Kivy.md to create the log in screen which the client requires. 「２週間以内に要編集」
+To do so, I will create the function of the application with the Python3.9 programming language, and the visuals and interface with the client with kivymd.
+The data needed in this aplication will be stored in SQLite.
+Python3.9 is a programming language that is most common in the Finally, I will be using Kivy.md to create the log in screen which the client requires. 「２週間以内に要編集」

 ## Success Criteria